 In 2018, Ms. McCune was awarded the coveted London Book Fair Lifetime Achievement Award in recognition of her 50+ years working within the publishing industry.
 The award is a testament to her tireless support of social science research, her unwavering commitment to the global dissemination of knowledge, and her passionate belief that education is fundamental for the formation of healthy societies.
 In 2018 she was selected for membership in the prestigious American Philosophical Society (founded in 1743 by Benjamin Franklin), and in April of 2019, she received the Venky Narayanamurti Entrepreneurial Leadership Award from UCSB's College of Engineering.

-An active supporter of the behavioral and social sciences, McCune serves on the New-York based Social Science Research Council's Board of Directors and is a past chair of their Visiting Committee.
-Previously, she was a long-serving member of the board of directors of the American Academy of Political and Social Science and is a current board member emerita of Stanford's Center for Advanced Study in the Behavioral Sciences.
+An active supporter of the behavioral and social sciences, McCune serves on the New-York based Social Science Research Council’s Board of Directors and is a past chair of their Visiting Committee.
+Previously, she was a long-serving member of the board of directors of the American Academy of Political and Social Science and is a board member emerita of Stanford’s CASBS center.